eceltov/V3Project/README.md

 The scripts placed directly in the main repository folder can be run as-is.
 Make sure you run them from that folder so that the relative paths in `config.json` hold.

-Note that the `computeDetectionRects.py` script requires the Grounding DINO package, that is installed directly from the Grounding DINO repository found [here](https://github.com/IDEA-Research/GroundingDINO).

 # References
 [1] Stroh, Michael; Kloda, Vojtěch; Verner, Benjamin; et al. PraK Tool V3: Enhancing Video Item Search Using Localized Text and Texture Queries.
 In: Ide, Ichiro; Kompatsiaris, Ioannis; Xu, Changsheng; Yanai, Keiji; Chu, Wei-Ta; Nitta, Naoko; Riegler, Michael; Yamasaki, Toshihiko (eds.).
 MultiMedia Modeling.
 Singapore: Springer Nature Singapore, 2025, pp. 326–333. isbn 978-981-96-2074-6.